 Since the alpha particle is basically a He nucleus (2 protons & 2 neutrons), it is the largest and most massive type of radiation (except for fission fragments).
 Additionally, the interaction of alpha particles with matter is very strong due to the alpha particle’s electrical charge of 2 units.
 Alpha trajectories can be deviated by both electric and magnetic fields.
 The major energy loss mechanism for alpha particles is electronic excitation and ionization.
 The specific ionization of an alpha particle is very high, in the order of thousands of ion pairs per centimetre of air.

-Because of the strong interaction of alpha particles with matter, they have a short range; a sheet of paper, the surface layer of dead skin (epidermis), or a few centimetres of air can easily stop them.
-Consequently, there is no concern for external irradiation of people.
+Because of the strong interaction of alpha particles with matter, they have a short-range; a sheet of paper, the surface layer of dead skin (epidermis), or a few centimetres of air can easily stop them.
+Consequently, there is no concern for the external irradiation of people.
 However, when gamma radiation is emitted together with alpha particles, precautions against external irradiation caused by gamma rays should be taken into account.

-When inhalation or ingestion of an alpha emitting radioactive material occurs, internal irradiation becomes a major concern.
+When inhalation or ingestion of an alpha-emitting radioactive material occurs, internal irradiation becomes a major concern.
 The alpha particles interact strongly with the surrounding internal tissues (live tissue).
 All of their energy is absorbed inside the body, potentially causing damage to the cells.
-Therefore, special precautions are taken when handling open, volatile sources of alpha emitting radionuclides.
+Therefore, special precautions are taken when handling open, volatile sources of alpha-emitting radionuclides.

 3.2 Beta Radiation

 Electrons are negative beta particles with relatively light mass.
-Their interaction with matter can be characterised as average.
+Their interaction with matter can be characterized as average.
 There are 2 main mechanisms of interaction that are important from the point of view of radiation protection.

 3.2.1 Excitation and Ionization

 The interaction between the electric field of a beta particle and the orbital electrons of the absorbing medium leads to inelastic collisions that generate electronic excitation and ionization.
-Because of the continuous spectrum of beta particles, the specific ionization (the number of ion pairs created per cm of air) decreases from approximately 200 ion pairs with increase of beta energy, reaching a minimum of approximately 60 ion pairs at beta energy of 1 MeV.
+Because of the continuous spectrum of beta particles, the specific ionization (the number of ion pairs created per cm of air) decreases from approximately 200 ion pairs with the increase of beta energy, reaching a minimum of approximately 60 ion pairs at beta energy of 1 MeV.

-The second important mechanism of reducing energy of beta particles is “bremsstrahlung”.
+The second important mechanism of reducing the energy of beta particles is “bremsstrahlung”.
 When a high-speed charged particle passes through a medium, it occasionally undergoes a substantial nuclear scattering, which results in the emission of continuous electromagnetic energy called bremsstrahlung or “braking radiation”.
 This energy is in the range of X-rays (lower electromagnetic energy than gamma rays) and becomes more energetic if the stopping material is made of heavy materials such as metals of high Z. The use of light materials reduces “bremsstrahlung”.
 This is why light materials such as Plexiglass are used to absorb beta radiation.

 When gamma emission follows beta disintegration, protection against gamma rays is also required.
 In this situation, we need to stop the beta particles first with light materials and then gamma and bremsstrahlung radiation with heavy material (lead or other metal).

-Because of the continuous energy distribution, absorption of beta particles in material is also continuous.
-The range, however, has a maximum value for different materials, and is related to the maximum energy of the beta particles.
+Because of the continuous energy distribution, the absorption of beta particles in the material is also continuous.
+The range, however, has a maximum value for different materials and is related to the maximum energy of the beta particles.
 For example, tritium (H-3) has a low maximum beta energy (0.018 MeV) and a maximum range in air of 6 mm.
 On the other hand, P-32 has a higher maximum beta energy (1.71 MeV) and a maximum range in air of 7.9 m.